MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/change-bitness.md

 1. **Update Configuration.xml File**: Change the `OfficeClientEdition` to '32' in your configuration.xml file.

-2. **Set MigrateArch to Ture**: Add the attribute `MigrateArch='True'` in the configuration.xml file to allow the transition from 64-bit to 32-bit.
+2. **Set MigrateArch to Ture**: Add the attribute `MigrateArch='TRUE'` in the configuration.xml file to allow the transition from 64-bit to 32-bit.

 3. **Execute Office Deployment Tool**: Run the tool with the modified configuration file.
 This action initiates the process to revert back to the 32-bit version of Microsoft 365 Apps.